exiang/open_hub_wiki/Extending-Model-Meta.md

 MetaStructure::initMeta('organization', 'sample', 'extraColumn1', 'boolean', 'Highlight in Sample', 'Is this organization a lighted sample?', '');
 ```

+This will create a `meta_structure` record with code `Organization-sample-extraColumn1`.

 ## Known Issues
 ### Meta Items value cant set due to bad code from modules' behavior
 You tried to set value `$org->_dynamicData[organization-abc'] = 'Hello World' but it is not working, meta value is not saved.